star8ks/sketch/slow_nothing/README.md

 });
 ```

-This is similar to the prticle states cycling process of this [Particles Flowing case](https://bl.ocks.org/pbeshai/dbed2fdac94b44d3b4573624a37fa9db) by Peter Beshai.
+This is similar to the prticle states cycling process of this [Particles Flowing case](https://bl.ocks.org/pbeshai/dbed2fdac94b44d3b4573624a37fa9db) by Peter Beshai, from which I get inspiration.